 Essentially a riff on a rye Whiskey Sour, the Ward Eight sees some of the lemon juice substituted with orange, and simple syrup is replaced by grenadine.
 For decades, Rose’s grenadine dominated the market, with most people associating the pomegranate-flavored bar syrup with a cloying concoction of corn syrup and artificial flavors and colors.
 Today, as in much of the bar world, there are options, including a number of grenadine brands made with real fruit juice.
 However, for those who can’t find a favorite bottle on the shelves, or those who are feeling DIY-y, you can make your own homemade grenadine either with freshly juiced pomegranates or store-bought juice.

-The Ward Eight only calls for two teaspoons of the sweet-tart pomegranate syrup.
-Adding vodka to the batch keeps it shelf stable for much longer than not, but for those who want to use it up quickly, there’s always the Jack Rose, the Tequila Sunrise and the Shirley Temple.
+The Ward Eight calls for a mere two teaspoons of the sweet-tart pomegranate syrup.
+Adding vodka to the grenadine keeps it shelf-stable for much longer, but for those who want to use it quickly, there’s always the Jack Rose, the Tequila Sunrise and the Shirley Temple.
 Just be sure not to use a vodka-infused version if making a Shirley Temple or one of its non-alcoholic variations.

 - 2 ounces rye whiskey